For Enquiry: 93450 45466

 89. How do cookies work in Servlets?

+This is one of the Java interview questions for experienced.
 Cookies are files that the server sends to the client and stores locally on the client’s device.
 Through the javax.servlet.http.Cookie class, which implements the Serializable and Cloneable interfaces, the Servlet API offers cookie functionality.
-The HttpServletRequest getCookies() method is used to retrieve an array of cookies from the request.
+The HttpServletRequest getCookies() method retrieves an array of cookies from the request.
 However, there are no methods to add or set cookies in the request.
-Similarly, the HttpServletResponse addCookie(Cookie c) method is used to attach a cookie in the response header.
+Similarly, the HttpServletResponse addCookie(Cookie c) method attaches a cookie in the response header.

 90. What are the different method of session management in servlets?